Oral Health=Overall Health

 Make sure that you are regularly getting cleanings and follow the advice of your dental provider.
 They are you best resource to avoid disease and oral systemic issues that can result.

-Treating and preventing inflammation in your mouth will lower your risk of heart attack and stroke.
+Treating and preventing inflammation in your mouth will lower your risk of heart attack and stroke, Type 2 Diabetes and possibly dementia and some cancers.
 Something as simple as dental floss can save your life!